songexile/Adroit-Frontend-Manager/Documentation/docs/integrations/resend.md

 ## Sending Emails with Resend

-Adroit FrontEnd manager integrates with Resend, a powerful email sending service, to enable sending emails from your Next.js application.
+Adroit Manager Frontend integrates with Resend, a powerful email sending service, to enable sending emails from your Next.js application.
 The `iot-frontend/src/pages/api/sendEmail.ts` file handles the email sending functionality.

 ## Configuration